John-Oula/astroship/README.md

 ## Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of yourComiclyproject, you'll see the following folders and files:

 ```
 /